 A citrus based marinade adds flavor and tenderness to slow cooker Cuban pork.
 Change up your normal routine of pulled pork with this unique flavor combination.

-A nice long soak overnight in an easy to make marinade make this Cuban pork, aka Mojo pork, a winner.
+A nice long soak overnight in an easy-to-make marinade makes this Cuban pork, aka Mojo pork, a winner.
 Slow cooked all day, it’s fall apart tender with lots of garlicky citrus flavor and juicy onions.

 We love this tender pork served in a bowl with cilantro lime rice, black beans, and pico de gallo.
 Be sure to include a wedge of lime to squeeze over the contents of the bowl.
 Add fried plantains for a traditional Cuban dish.

 But don’t stop there!
-Cuban pork is absolutely perfect for Cuban paninis.
+Cuban pork is absolutely perfect for Cuban paninis, or Cubanos.
 Layered with sliced ham, dill pickles, mustard, and Swiss cheese, and pressed into a crispy, buttery panini sandwich, you’ll be glad you made a really big batch of pork.

 Like any pulled pork, Cuban pork is wonderful piled on a bun or wrapped in a tortilla with lots of toppings, too.
 So versatile and delicious, you’ll find yourself turning to this easy recipe often.
 It’s perfect for game day or tailgate parties!